schooldanlp6/neofetch-next/README.md

 Neofetch supports almost 150 different operating systems.
 From Linux to Windows, all the way to more obscure operating systems like Minix, AIX and Haiku.
 If your favourite operating system is unsupported: Open up an issue and support will be added.

 ### Changelog
+#### 7.2.2
+with the .2 release comes a native rust client. this should improve performance and should clean up this messy code
 #### 7.2.1
 Finally added support for Intel Arc Graphics on iGPUs (intel core ultra series) and added dyni
 #### 7.2.0